skiadas/PanthR/docs/source/Server.rst

     - A failed authentication would return a 401 status code.

 ``websocket messaging``
-    Data communication between the server and the client is done via websockets, using Node.js's ``Socket.IO`` library (`<http://socket.io/>`_).
+    Data communication between the server and the client is done via websockets, using Node.js's `Socket.IO <http://socket.io/>`_ library.
 The specific objects that are exchanged that way are detailed in the :doc:`API` section.
 These messages form the majority of client/server communication.
 The client would use such a message to inform the server of a change in the data set, or to request some computations from the server.

 The following main messages will be used, beyond the standard messages for connection and disconnection: